-Initial I acknowledge that I have received a copy of the Employee Handbook and understand V it is my responsibility to familiarize myself with its content.
+I acknowledge that I have received a copy of the Employee Handbook and understand it is my responsibility to familiarize myself with its content.
 I also understand that my employment is not for any definite period of time, and that nothing in this Handbook in any way creates an expressed or implied contract of employment or warranty of any benefits.
 Additionally, I understand that this Handbook is only a brief summary of many benefits currently offered by the Town of Ocean City and provides an overview of some of the TOC work rules and policies.
 I further understand that any and all of the rules, policies, wages, and benefits referred to in this Handbook may be unilaterally amended, modified, reduced or discontinued at any time by the Town of Ocean City, in its judgment and discretion.
-And finally, I agree that either the Town of Ocean City or I can terminate my employment- at-will at any time, with or without cause or notice.
-K CODE OF CONDUCT Initial I have read the CODE OF CONDUCT.
+And finally, I agree that either the Town of Ocean City or I can terminate my employmentat-will at any time, with or without cause or notice.

+CODE OF CONDUCT

+I have read the CODE OF CONDUCT.
 I understand it and agree to act in accordance.

-ALCOHOL AND DRUG ABUSE TESTING AND SUBSTANCE ABUSE POLICY Initial I have read the Alcohol and Drug Testing Procedures AND the Substance Abuse Policy.
+ALCOHOL AND DRUG ABUSE TESTING AND SUBSTANCE ABUSE POLICY

+I have read the Alcohol and Drug Testing Procedures AND the Substance Abuse Policy.
 I understand them and agree to act in accordance.

-Initial SOCIAL MEDIA & Political Activities GUIDELINES / I have read the SOCIAL MEDIA GUIDELINES and the Political Activities Directive.
+SOCIAL MEDIA & Political Activities GUIDELINES

+I have read the SOCIAL MEDIA GUIDELINES and the Political Activities Directive.
 I understand them and agree to act in accordance.

-SAFETY RULES and REGULATIONS Initial I have read the General Safety Rules $(1 - 30)$ applicable to all employees of the / Town of Ocean City.
+SAFETY RULES and REGULATIONS

+I have read the General Safety Rules (1 - 30) applicable to all employees of the Town of Ocean City.
 I understand these rules and that these rules are a condition of my employment with the Town.
 Furthermore, I am aware that willful violation of established safety rules is considered a serious infraction of policy and may result in discipline up to and including discharge.

+WORKER'S COMPENSATION

-Initial WORKER'S COMPENSATION Library reviewed the WORKER'S COMPENSATION INFORMATION.
-Lynderstend what Initial I have reviewed the WORKER'S COMPENSATION INFORMATION.
+I have reviewed the WORKER'S COMPENSATION INFORMATION.
 I understand what my responsibilities are and will alert my immediate employer in the event of injury while on the job.

-SENSITIVE & PRIVATE INFORMATION Initial I have read the SENSITIVE & PRIVATE INFORMATION Memo.
-I understand it and / agree to act in accordance.
-Initial THE MARYLAND CODE, LABOR AND EMPLOYMENT IIIIIIIII I have read the MARYLAND CODE, LABOR AND INFORMATION ACT and acknowledge receiving a copy there of.
-Initial THE MARYLAND HEALTHY WORKING FAMILIES ACT I have read the Maryland Healthy Working Families Act and the associated Memo.
+SENSITIVE & PRIVATE INFORMATION

+I have read the SENSITIVE & PRIVATE INFORMATION Memo.
 I understand it and agree to act in accordance.

+THE MARYLAND CODE, LABOR AND EMPLOYMENT

+I have read the MARYLAND CODE, LABOR AND INFORMATION ACT and acknowledge receiving a copy there of.

+THE MARYLAND HEALTHY WORKING FAMILIES ACT

+I have read the Maryland Healthy Working Families Act and the associated Memo.
+I understand it and agree to act in accordance.

-HARASSMENT FREE WORKPLACE POLICY Initial I have watched the video, completed the quiz and read the HARASSMENT FREE WORKPLACE POLICY.
-I understand it and agree to act in accordance. - aling the statements above and signing this document below, I agree to abide by all statements derstand that failure to comply with the stated policies, rules, memos, and codes may result in correctiv ve action.
-DATEDATE EMPLOYEE SIGNATURE
+HARASSMENT FREE WORKPLACE POLICY

+Initial I have watched the video, completed the quiz and read the HARASSMENT FREE WORKPLACE POLICY.
+I understand it and agree to act in accordance.

+By initialing the statements above and signing this document below, I agree to abide by all statements and understand that failure to comply with the stated policies, rules, memos, and codes may result in corrective action.

+PRINTED NAME

+EMPLOYEE SIGNATURE

+DATE